forresty/forresty.github.com/source/_posts/2012-12-09-mbti-explained.markdown

 I was an ENFP hence I was more of a product manager / program manager type of guy.
 Oh, and many passionate revolutionaries are of this type.

-Since I realized I was not satisfied with that, therefore I changed myself from E to I and from F to T, and now I am a INTP.
+Since I realized I was not satisfied with that, therefore I changed myself from E to I and from F to T, and now I am an INTP.

-But by becoming an INTP I find myself in the same group with most scientists and philosophers, but I don't like it as of this moment.
+By becoming an INTP I find myself in the same group with most scientists and philosophers, but I don't like it as of this moment.

 Thus I am becoming an INTJ.